Judge heaps praise on Longford solicitor's legal prowess

 In typically modest fashion, Mr Gearty brushed those complimentary sentiments aside to continue with a lengthy mitigation as to his client's personal circumstances.

-He said Mr Connell had since addressed the issues which were evident on the night in question and was now gaindfully employed in his uncle's tiling business.
+He said Mr Connell had since addressed the issues which were evident on the night in question and was now gainfully employed in his uncle's tiling business.

 “He (Mr Connell) would like to think it will be his last time in court,” added Mr Gearty.